 Halloween is fast approaching, it’s a very sweet holiday but it can easily turn sour!
 Did you know the night before Halloween is called the Devil’s Night or Mischief Night?
 Day of pranks.
 So, it just comes to show that October 30-31 can be very dangerous for children and pets.
 I compiled a list of safety tips to protect your loved ones and furry family members.

 - Please walk around with your child!!
 If you think your child is old enough to walk around by themselves, then chances are they too old to be trick or treating.
 You should supervise your child trick or treating, it is very dangerous they are walking to peoples doors(even sometimes stepping foot inside), people that are luring kids in by candy, it will take you like an hour or two out of your day.
 Not to scare you but it is scary possibility.

 - Carry a flashlight, buy some glow necklaces(found at the dollar store), make sure people driving can see you.
-Again, if your child is walking around by themselves in the DARK, it can be very scary and dangerous.
+Your child is walking around in the DARK, it can be very scary and dangerous.